interrogator/jason-lee-iran/README.md

 ![04.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i04.jpg)

 The walls of the now abandoned American embassy feature anti-American murals commissioned by the government of Iran.
-I never include photos of myself but felt like it would be fitting to put an American in the foreground of this photo.
+I never include photos of myself, but felt like it would be fitting to put an American in the foreground of this photo.

 They actually renamed the former embassy to something that roughly translates to 'The Den of Espionage' or 'Nest of Spies'.